 Game Theory provides a rich background for mathematical modeling of strategic interaction among rational decision-makers.
 Depending on the interaction assumptions, it is important to distinguish noncooperative and cooperative game formulations.
-The main assumption in the noncooperative games is that each player acts fully independently.
-Neither preventing correlation of actions nor any kind of recommendations are binding for the players.
-The noncooperative formulation usually represents competition among players that can be analyzed using equilibriabased solution concepts.
-In power systems research, noncooperative games are widely used for the estimation of possible electricity market equilibria [35], [82], [83], [131] and modeling outcomes of competitive investment decisions [38], [39], [73], [78], [79], [132].
-In this thesis, we use an opposite approach and formulate cooperative games (also called coalitional games) to model situations where players conclude binding agreements to reach mutual benefits.
-In such games, the key questions to address are: what coalitions will form, and what should be the payoffs to the participants?
-We focus on cooperative games with transferable utilities, where benefits generated by cooperation may be easily distributed and shared among the players.
-Transferable utility games (TUG) have been formulated for allocation issues in power systems in [40], [41], [43], [46] and other studies covered in the citation network analysis.
-However, the Cooperative Game Theory principles discussed in this section are universal and are being successfully applied in numerous areas.
-In [86], Fiestras-Janeiro et al. reviewed Cooperative Game Theory applications in transportation, natural resources, and power industry.
-A relevant work was done by Lozano et al. [133], who analyzed horizontal cooperation (between two or more actual or potential competitors) for shipping companies using Cooperative Game Theory solution concepts.
-The authors found that significant cost savings give players incentives to form large coalitions and supposed that these results may be extended to a broader class of transportation problems.
+The main assumption in the noncooperative games is that each player acts independently.
+That is, every player optimizes its own objective function without seeking to increase other players' benefits.
+Mutual agreements or recommendations are not binding for players.
+The noncooperative formulation represents a competition among players, which is usually analyzed using equilibrium-based solution concepts.
+In power systems research, noncooperative games are widely used for the estimation of possible electricity market equilibria [37], [89], [90], [149] and modeling outcomes of competitive investment decisions [40], [41], [77], [85], [86], [150].
+In this thesis, we use an opposite approach and formulate cooperative games (also called coalitional games) to model situations